JorgeCaceres2/greetings-reminders/README.md

 ## Database config
 - To change the database config, you can run in terminal: java -jar greetings-reminders-0.0.1-SNAPSHOT.jar "spring.datasource.url=jdbc:sqlite:{your/database/directory}?date_string_format=yyyy-MM-dd" --person.repository.source=SQLite
+OBS:
-Please add the "date_string_format=yyyy-MM-dd" due to SQLite limitations
+  1. Please add the "date_string_format=yyyy-MM-dd" due to SQLite limitations
+  2. If you are using windows SO your db file path should have this format "C:\your\database\directory"

 ## File config
-- Add your custom file in resources folder and run in terminal: java -jar greetings-reminders-0.0.1-SNAPSHOT.jar person.repository.file.directory=friend-list.txt
+- Add your custom file in resources folder and run in terminal: java -jar greetings-reminders-0.0.1-SNAPSHOT.jar --person.repository.file.directory=friend-list.txt
-The format is: last_name, first_name, date_of_birth ("-" separated), phone_number.
+The format is: last_name, first_name, date_of_birth ("-" separated, yyyy-MM-dd format), phone_number.
 Headers are not needed.
 e.g.:
 Doe, John, 1982-10-08, john.doe@foobar.com, +5901233
+- In property file person.repository.file.delimiter value is set to "," by default
+- You can change the date format in the date-format property, now is set "yyyy-MM-dd" by default

 ## Test cases
 - See test's outputs in folder test-output